By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Expensive

 If you're seeking a robot kit for kids that goes well beyond programming Legos, the Makeblock Ultimate 2.0 is the kit for you.
-This kit has 550+ pieces and has directions for ten different robots, including a robot tank with a gripper arm, a catapult, a walking ant, and even a camera dolly.
-It comes with a variety of different sensors and can be programmed with both graphical blocks or text-based coding in Python, and is compatible with both Arduino and Raspberry Pi.
-This kit is versatile enough that you could work for hundreds of hours on projects without duplicating anything.
+This model has 550+ pieces and directions for ten different robots, including a robot tank with a gripper arm, a catapult, a walking ant, and even a camera dolly.
+It comes with various sensors and can be programmed with both graphical blocks or text-based coding in Python, and it is compatible with both Arduino and Raspberry Pi.
+This kit is versatile enough to work for hundreds of hours on projects without duplicating anything.
 You also have plenty of potential to expand beyond what's included in the kit with compatible add-on components from Makeblock or third-party parts off the shelf.

-Beginners may find this kit to be quite complex and intimidating.
-There are tons of small parts that require a great deal of skill to assemble.
+Beginners may find this kit to be complex and intimidating.
+Tons of small parts require a great deal of skill to assemble.
 The documentation isn't the clearest, so troubleshooting can be challenging compared to other models.
-It also requires considerable space and time to assemble projects with this, so it's probably not a kit that you want to take out for only an hour or two on a rainy afternoon.
-However, it's an absolutely fantastic option for kids who already have a more advanced level of understanding of electromechanical systems or if you are willing to invest hours in assisting and guiding them.
+It also requires considerable space and time to assemble projects with this kit, so it's probably not one that you want to take out for only an hour or two on a rainy afternoon.
+However, it's an absolutely fantastic option for kids with a more advanced level of understanding of electromechanical systems or if you are willing to invest hours in assisting and guiding them.
 True beginners are better off starting with a simpler kit.
 This kit can familiarize you with some of the same components used in college-level robotics classes as you progress from working with kits to simply building your own robots, and can give you a good starting point for years to come.

 The Ultimate 2.0 is incredibly versatile but can be a bit too complex and frustrating for novices.